Tbarkin121/Unity-mlagent-drones/README.md

 This allows for a higheractical control structure with path planning feeding velocity vectors to the control net.
 This also allows for user input to directly control the flight of the quadrotor

 # Setup
-Creat a new anaconda environment with python 3.7 conda create -n mlagents python=3.7 conda activate mlagents
+Create a new anaconda environment with python 3.7

+conda create -n mlagents python=3.7

+conda activate mlagents

 # Installing mlagent requirements